 This also applies to themes and colors: stick to one aesthetic that best suits your photography style and experience.

 Here is an example of photographer and director Dave Hill’s website.
-Although all of these projects are in a different industry and topic, the cover photos are colorful, dynamic and show motion.
+Although all of these projects are in different industries and with different topics, the cover photos are colorful, dynamic and show motion.
 It is a very simple layout, with just four pages: Work, Films, Info and Lightbox, where he’s compiled all his best works in an easy-to-browse and informative manner.

 Make sure you take care of functionality

-Sure, the aesthetic aspect is the most important part of your photography portfolio.
-But you shouldn’t in any way neglect the functionality of your website either.
+Sure, the aesthetic aspect is the most important part of your photography portfolio websites.
+But you shouldn’t in any way neglect the functionality of site either.
 This is most important because of your potential client’s experience when visiting: if photos don’t load, aren’t properly cut and displayed, some pages are buggy, they can’t find contact information, and many other possible issues with the performance of your website, can cause a bigger bounce rate, and hence, horrible SEO.

 If you go the custom-built website way, tutorials won’t help you much and you’ll probably have to hire a web designer and developer to make sure of everything.
 However, if you use a website builder, most of these issues will be pre-fixed.
 We’ll talk more about good websites that offer beautiful photography templates and good functionality for an affordable price in the next chapter.

 If you aren’t knowledgeable about website design and want a proper and functional portfolio, you’re in luck.
-Many website builders offer ready-made templates suitable for photography portfolios, and most of the time they are pretty affordable.
+Many website builders offer ready-made templates suitable for a photographer website, and most of the time they are pretty affordable.

 WordPress is undoubtedly the most popular website builder, however, you’d need some knowledge of HTML coding to design a good website.